tel: +48 888 99 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and other advanced devices.
+• Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: